Understanding the different methods of drug testing available is important to help select the best approach for your workplace.

 What drugs can be tested for?

-Workplace testing standards in Australia indicate testing for the most commonly abused illicit and prescription drugs.
-All of these drugs have the potential to cause impaired performance, reaction times and judgement.
+Workplace testing standards in Australia indicate testing for the most frequently abused illicit and prescription drugs.
+All of these drugs have the potential to cause impairment to performance, reaction times and judgement.
+The table below listed the most commonly tested substance.
 Other drugs may be tested for depending on the circumstances.

 |Abbreviation||Drug Class||Drug Names|